 Camp Kern History

-To see more historical images click on the two links below:
+To see more historical images, view the galleries below:

 In 1947 the first structure was built on the new land at the top of the hill, a pool and bath house.
 A new lodge and kitchen, entrance gate, baseball diamond and two tennis courts soon followed and in 1950, Camp was officially moved to the top of the hill.
 In 1954 the historic Pete’s Tower was constructed.
 1962 saw horseback riding introduced for summer programming, and 1964 saw a further expansion in programming as the Outdoor Education (’School Field Trips’) Program was launched.
 ELK Lake was completed and the Sugar Woods Cabins were also built.
 The success of horseback riding as an activity led to the creation Ranch Camp in 1965, closely followed by ELK Lodge’s completion in 1969 - giving Ranch Camp a permanent home.
 (ELK Lake & Lodge were named after Edward L. Kohnle, hence the capitalization, although nowadays it is simply referred to as Elk).